-This page is related to the new Elsevier book “Fundamentals of Laser Powder Bed Fusion of Metals”, part of the Additive Manufacturing Materials and Technologies series.
+This page is related to the popular Elsevier book “Fundamentals of Laser Powder Bed Fusion of Metals”, part of the Additive Manufacturing Materials and Technologies series.
+A book review was published in Advances in Industrial and Manufacturing Engineering, read it here: https://doi.org/10.1016/j.aime.2022.100070

 Laser powder bed fusion of metals is a technology that makes use of a laser beam to selectively melt metal powder layer-by-layer in order to fabricate complex geometries in high performance materials.
 The technology is currently transforming aerospace and biomedical manufacturing and the adoption is widening into other industries as well including automotive, energy, and traditional manufacturing.
 With an increase in design freedom brought to bear by additive manufacturing, new opportunities are emerging for designs not possible previously and in material systems that now provide sufficient performance to be qualified in end-use mission-critical applications.
 After decades of research and development, laser powder bed fusion is now enabling a new era of digitally driven manufacturing.